If you have any burning questions then have a look at our FAQ first to see if the answer is already there!

 What are the judging criteria?

-We will be setting out the way the judges will be briefed in the near future but to summarize, we will try to create a system where composition, light and moment are balanced against sufficient technical expertise to bring them into a successful image.
+We have created a system where vision, creativity, composition, light and moment are balanced against sufficient technical expertise.
 Additionally, all stages of judging will be accessible by the headline judges but the organizers will help to pre-judge all submissions where appropriate.
 You can learn more about our judging process here.

 What are the benefits of entering this competition?

 Aside from the prizes, we hope that the competition will act as a meaningful showcase of some of the best landscape and nature photography internationally.
 A selection of curated entries will be included in our perennial fine-art book, which is provided for free to anyone who is in the book, and offered at a discount to entrants.
 The competition is also a great way to measure yourself against your peers and to improve your photography.
 Our judging panel and rules should ensure that we see a completely different selection of images to other competitions that shows the world at its natural best!
 We certainly seemed to pull this off in our first two years and we believe that 2023 will be even better!